barek2k2/ML_Ruby/README.md

 # MLRuby

 This Ruby gem leverages Machine Learning(ML) techniques to make predictions(forecasts) and classifications in various applications.
-It provides capabilities such as predicting next month's billing, forecasting upcoming sales orders, determining user approval status, classifying text, generating similarity scores, and making recommendations.
-It uses Python3 under the hood, powered by popular machine learning techniques including NLP(Natural Language Processing), Decision Tree, K-Nearest Neighbors and Linear Regression algorithms.
+It provides capabilities such as predicting next month's billing, generating new house/apartment prices, forecasting upcoming sales orders, determining user approval status, classifying text, generating similarity scores, and making recommendations.
+It uses Python3 under the hood, powered by popular machine learning techniques including NLP(Natural Language Processing), Decision Tree, K-Nearest Neighbors, Random Forest and Linear Regression algorithms.

 # Pre-requisite
 1. Please make sure you have Python3 installed in your Machine.
-The gem will run `which python3` to locate your installed python3 in your Machine.
+The gem will run `which python3` command internally in order to locate your installed python3 in your Machine.
 Usually it is installed at `/usr/bin/python3`

-2. Please make sure you have `scikit-learn` and `pandas` python libraries are installed in Machine.
+2. Please make sure you have `scikit-learn` and `pandas` python libraries are installed in your Machine.

-Here are examples of how to install these python libraries via the command line in MacOS.
+Here are examples of how to install these python libraries via the command line in MacOS and Linux.
 Install `nltk` if you really need to work with Natural Language Processing(NLP)

 `/usr/bin/python3 -m pip install scikit-learn`